Get started creating your own API design with Stoplight. Try it for free today!

 - Hide back-end complexity to increase innovation and time-to-market

-APIs are a method of connecting your infrastructure and business value through the Internet.
+API programming uses a method of connecting your infrastructure and business value through the Internet.
 They make it easy to share your data with internal users, external developers, customers, and partners.

 But if you’re not a developer or technical person, what’s an easier way to think about APIs?